nus-cs2103/website-base/admin/exams.md

 <p/>
 </div>

 * Here is another example question.
-Note the ==[**SELECT ALL**]== at the sart of the qusetion text, which tells you that this question can have multiple correct answers, and you need to select all of them i.e., it is a checkbox type question<br>
+Note the ==[**SELECT ALL**]== at the start of the question text, which tells you that this question can have multiple correct answers, and you need to select all of them i.e., it is a checkbox type question<br>
 The answer is `C`, `D`.

 <div class="indented-level2">